Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Evolution of Galaxy Sizes

-In order to mitigate the systematics described above, here we consider the size-redshift anti-correlation in bins of stellar mass.
-This is shown in Figure \ref{fig: size-redshift bins} where the upper-left panel corresponds to the $\log(M_{\star}/M_{\odot}) < 8$ galaxies, upper-right panel to the $8 < \log(M_{\star}/M_{\odot}) < 9$ galaxies, and the lower-left panel to the $9 < \log(M_{\star}/M_{\odot})$ galaxies.
-The large orange data points in each panel show the medians and $1\sigma$ distributions of the sample, in bins of redshift.
+In order to mitigate these systematics, we consider the size-redshift anti-correlation in bins of stellar mass.
+This is shown in Figure \ref{fig: size-redshift bins}, where the upper-left, upper-right, and lower-left panels respectively correspond to the $\log(M_{\star}/M_{\odot}) < 8$, $8 < \log(M_{\star}/M_{\odot}) < 9$, and $9 < \log(M_{\star}/M_{\odot})$ galaxies.
+The large orange data points in each panel show the median and $1\sigma$ distribution of the data in redshift bins.
 The dark purple line in each panel shows the best-fit least-squared size-redshift relation in the corresponding stellar mass bin; the best-fit slopes and their uncertainties are noted at the bottom of each panel.

-Figure \ref{fig: size-redshift bins} presents a consistent picture.
-Galaxies are more compact at higher redshifts.
-The strength of this redshift evolution seems to depend on stellar mass.
-The lowest stellar mass galaxies ($\log(M_{\star}/M_{\odot}) < 8$) exhibit the steepest redshift evolution, while the sizes of highest stellar mass galaxies ($9 < \log(M_{\star}/M_{\odot})$) does not seem to evolve with redshift.
+Figure \ref{fig: size-redshift bins} presents a consistent picture: galaxies become progressively more compact with increasing redshift.
+The strength of this redshift evolution depends on the stellar mass.
+The lowest mass galaxies ($M_{\star} < 10^{8} M_{\odot}$) exhibit the strongest redshift evolution, while the sizes of highest mass galaxies ($10^{9} M_{\odot} < M_{\star}$) do not appear to noticeably evolve with redshift.